Venezuela's Chavez reappears in public, back to Cuba

 And opposition leader Capriles said at the weekend Chavez's reforms were clearly an electoral ploy and did not tackle Venezuelans' main concern: unemployment.

-Capriles, a young center-left governor who wants to copy Brazil's model of free-market economics coupled with strong welfare policies in Venezuela, also criticized the lack of widespread consultation over the labor changes.
+Capriles, a young centre-left governor who wants to copy Brazil's model of free-market economics coupled with strong welfare policies in Venezuela, also criticized the lack of widespread consultation over the labour changes.

-"The labor law was discussed between the four walls of Miraflores palace among ministers and bureaucrats," he said.
+"The labour law was discussed between the four walls of Miraflores palace among ministers and bureaucrats," he said.
 "It seems to be a law made for electoral purposes."

 Most recent opinion polls have given Chavez a comfortable double-digit lead over Capriles, who is struggling to capture public attention with a nationwide "house-by-house" tour.